- Vol 1: General - Topics Chapters Overview

 Project re-analysis may be necessary if:

-During the construction the project engineer may need to take action to resolve issue arise from:
+During the construction the Project Engineer or Resident Engineer may need to take action to resolve issues arising from:

 - Design specifications - may be not implementable on the construction site, therefore design modifications may be necessary.

-- Construction noise - refer to Noise Study Report for abatement considerations.
+- Construction noise - refer to the NSR for abatement considerations.

-There are no known maintenance and owner-operator activities that need noise considerations.
+There are no known maintenance and owner-operator activities that require noise considerations.